-The most common form of the disease is known as multiple myeloma as most patients are found to have it in multiple sites, throughout the body, at the time of diagnosis.
+The most common form of the disease is known as multiple myeloma since most patients are found to have it in multiple sites, throughout the body, at the time of diagnosis.

 Chemotherapy is common in the treatment of myeloma.
 Chemotherapy drugs interfere with the growth of cancer cells, eventually causing the cells to die.

 Most patients with myeloma are initially treated with some form of chemotherapy.
-Marshfield Clinic uses these treatment options:
+We use these treatment options:

 Biologic therapy: also called immunotherapy, is a form of cancer treatment that uses the body's immune system to fight cancer.

 It is generally used together with other cancer treatments to improve treatment effectiveness or to decrease side effects.

 Targeted therapies: this term describes drugs that target various proteins that contribute to the growth of cancer.

 Unlike chemotherapy drugs that kill both healthy and cancer cells, targeted therapies selectively kill only cancer cells, which decrease side effects.